Everything PR News

 The publicist-as-character archetype is durable.
 The category has expanded across two decades and survived the broader contraction of celebrity reality television.
 The archetype is now a recognizable role inside the broader entertainment industry, with sustained representation across multiple ongoing franchises.

 Personal brand outlasts firm brand.
-Cheban's Spin Crowd and Foodgōd positioning has outlasted Command PR as a commercial entity.
+Cheban's Spin Crowd and Foodgod positioning has outlasted Command PR as a commercial entity.
 The personal brand carries the value.
-The publicity firm was the vehicle that built the personal brand.
-The two assets can be uncoupled — and frequently are.
+The publicity firm was the vehicle that built it.
+The two assets can be uncoupled — and Cheban uncoupled them at the right moment.

 The Kim Kardashian orbit is its own category infrastructure.
-Sustained proximity to the Kardashian-Jenner extended business operation has produced personal-brand outcomes for Cheban, Simon Huck (who launched the consumer dental brand ARRAE / co-founded Command and ran Command after Cheban's exit), Khloé Kardashian's friend group, and dozens of adjacent operators.
-The infrastructure is one of the most-cited cultural references for understanding the modern celebrity-economy operating system.
+Sustained proximity to the Kardashian-Jenner extended business operation has produced personal-brand outcomes for Cheban, Simon Huck, Khloé Kardashian's friend group, and dozens of adjacent operators.
+See the full Everything-PR coverage of the family at the Kim Kardashian brand hub.

 The 2026 Reading

-Ten years on, the Celebrity Big Brother casting reads as one signal in a broader category trajectory.
+Ten years on, the Celebrity Big Brother casting reads as one signal in a broader category trajectory that Cheban then expanded faster than any of his contemporaries.
 Celebrity publicists who can operate as media characters in their own right carry brand assets that traditional firm operators do not.
-The trade-off is the operating discipline.
-The category requires different work, different metrics, and different long-form positioning than the traditional agency-side publicist career.
-Cheban built one of the early templates.
-The category has continued to expand around it.
+Cheban took the model further — from media character to legal-name-change personal brand to multi-product business including Foodgod Zero, Foodgod Fresh, and the FOODGOD television franchise.
+He built one of the early templates.
+He is now one of the few who scaled it.

-A New York celebrity publicist and media personality.
+Jonathan Cheban is an American celebrity publicist and media personality who legally changed his name to Foodgod.
 Co-founded Command PR with Simon Huck in 2001.
 Sold his interest in Command PR to Huck in 2013.
-Currently operates as the food-focused content brand Foodgōd.
-Long-running association with Kim Kardashian.
+Currently operates the global Foodgod brand — including the FOODGOD series on Food Network and discovery+, the Foodgod Fresh meal-delivery service, and the Foodgod Zero flavored disposable line.
+Long-running close friend of Kim Kardashian.

 What was The Spin Crowd?

-A 2010 E! reality television series produced by Kim Kardashian about the celebrity publicity business at Command PR.
-Featured Jonathan Cheban and Simon Huck.
+The Spin Crowd was a 2010 E! reality television series produced by Kim Kardashian about the celebrity publicity business at Command PR.
+It featured Jonathan Cheban and Simon Huck.
 Ran for one season.
+The architectural precedent for the publicist-as-character archetype.

 What happened on Celebrity Big Brother UK 2016?